ahahrun/js/README.md

-this is a simple calculator using traditional javascrip function and arrays
+this is a simple calculator using traditional javascript function and arrays